Kyle Abernathie

 After the ants had been fermenting for six or seven months, my morbid curiosity about them had faded, and I decided enough was enough.
 The jar had to go.

 For those of you reading this who feel compelled to wear clothing at all times, except while; a).
 Being born, b).
 Changing clothes, c).
 Making sweet sweet love, or d).
 Bathing— good for you and your puritanical self-consciousness.
 When I'm at home, alone, I often eschew this jejune practice.
+One warm afternoon, I was in the kitchen, alone and just as God made me, washing dishes at the sink with Tosh lying on the floor at my feet.

 With the hot water streaming from the faucet, I grabbed the jar, held it tightly in my right hand, and quickly unscrewed the lid with my left.